Skip to main content

 #

-Because the cassava patties are quite filling, light side dishes and classic Paraguayan drinks go especially well with them.
+Because the cassava patties are quite filling, light side dishes and traditional Paraguayan drinks go especially well with them.

-Fresh: A green salad or tomato salad with onions and lemon brings freshness to the plate.
+Fresh: A green salad or tomato salad with onions and lemon adds freshness to the plate.

-Traditional: As a typical San Juan food, the patties are often served together with classics like Pastel Mandi’o, Mbejú, Chipa So’o or Sopa Paraguaya.
+Traditional: As typical San Juan food, the patties are often served with classics such as Pastel Mandi’o, Mbejú, Chipa So’o, or Sopa Paraguaya.

-Refreshing: A cold Tereré is a great contrast to the hearty finger food.
+Refreshing: Cold Tereré provides a refreshing contrast to the savory finger food.

-Classic: A hot Cocido, plain or with milk, goes well if you enjoy the patties in the afternoon as a merienda.
+Classic: A hot Cocido, served plain or with milk, goes well with the patties when you enjoy them as an afternoon merienda.

-Simple: A glass of cold water with a splash of lemon helps balance the strong flavor.
+Simple: A glass of cold water with a splash of lemon helps balance the rich flavor.

 #

-Like many traditional recipes from Paraguay, this dish is based on simple basic foods that many households regularly keep at home.
-That is why these cassava patties can be changed in different ways:
+Like many traditional Paraguayan recipes, this dish is based on simple staple foods that many households regularly keep at home.
+This also makes the cassava patties easy to adapt:

 #

-Pajagua Mascada with beef: In classic recipes, cooked beef is also used.
-It is finely shredded or passed through a meat grinder.
-This gives the mixture good binding and is ideal if you have leftover meat from the day before.
+Pajagua Mascada with beef: Some traditional recipes use beef cooked until tender, which is then finely shredded or passed through a meat grinder.
+This gives the mixture good binding and is ideal when you have leftover beef from the day before.

-Vegetarian Pajagua Mascada: Soy granules, lentils or finely mashed red beans are popular alternatives.
-It is important to press out the plant-based base well after soaking and to season it strongly, so the mixture stays firm and keeps its typical character.
+Vegetarian Pajagua Mascada: Textured soy protein (TVP), lentils, or finely mashed red beans are possible alternatives.
+Make sure to squeeze excess moisture from the plant-based ingredient after soaking and season it well so the mixture remains firm and has a rich flavor.

 #

-Mini Pajagua as finger food: For guests or a Paraguayan evening, you can shape smaller patties.
-They look good on a buffet and fry quickly.
+Mini Pajagua as Finger Food: For guests or a Paraguayan-themed evening, you can shape smaller patties.
+They work well on a buffet and cook quickly.

 #